-Verisign operates the authoritative domain name registry for all .com, .net, .name, .tv and .cc domain names.
+Verisign operates the authoritative domain name registry for all .com, .net, .name and .cc domain names.

 Step 1: ICANN Accreditation

-Your business must be accredited by the Internet Corporation for Assigned Names and Numbers (ICANN) before you can become a registrar for the .com, .net and .name top level domains (TLDs).
-The Internet Corporation for Assigned Names and Numbers (ICANN) is a not-for-profit, public-benefit corporation that coordinates the unique identifiers used for computers connected to the Internet across the world.
+Your business must be accredited by the Internet Corporation for Assigned Names and Numbers (ICANN) before you can become a domain registrar for the .com, .net and .name top level domains (TLDs).
 Go to the ICANN website to start the ICANN accreditation process.

-If you are a certified .com or .net registrar, it is easy to add additional top-level domains (TLDs) to your account.
-However, if you are not a .com or .net registrar, you will just have a few extra steps to complete to become a .name, .tv and .cc registrar.
-After you establish an account, you may complete the next steps simultaneously: provide financial information and determine technical readiness.
+If you are an existing .com or .net registrar, it is easy to add additional TLDs to your account.
+However, if you are not a .com or .net registrar, you will just have a few extra steps to complete to become a .name or .cc registrar.
+After you establish an account, you may be required to provide financial information and information necessary to determine your technical readiness.
 Use the tabs below to proceed.

 Step 2: Authentication

 ICANN notifies all registry operators, including Verisign, when the accreditation process is complete for .com, .net and .name TLDs.
-If you are not currently a .com, .net or .name registrar Verisign requires each business to be authenticated before establishing an account.
-ACP, a vendor selected by Verisign, will contact you to request documents as proof of your business and your authority to represent and act on behalf of your company.
+If you are not currently a Verisign registrar, Verisign requires each business to be authenticated before establishing an account.
+A vendor selected by Verisign will contact you to request documents as proof of your business and your authority to represent and act on behalf of your company.
 For assistance or questions, please contact Verisign Customer Affairs Office.

-After you establish an account, you may complete the next steps simultaneously: provide financial information and determine technical readiness.
-When finished, explore the Add Services tab to find out how Verisign helps registrars with value-added services and resources.
+After you establish an account, you may complete the next steps simultaneously by providing financial information necessary to determine your technical readiness.
+When finished, explore the Add Services tab to find out how Verisign helps registrars with value-add services and resources.
 Use the tabs below to proceed.

 Establish a Contractual Relationship

-NOTE: All supporting documentation, including Registrar's Registration Agreement, Dispute Policy and Corporation Formation documents, must be provided in English.
+NOTE: All supporting documentation that Verisign may request, including Registrar's Registration Agreement, Dispute Policy and Corporation Formation documents, must be provided in English.

 Registry-Registrar Agreements (Required)